Indigenous Education Resources

 - First Contact

 ‘A channel made by, for and about Aboriginal and Torres Strait Islander people.
 Through us, you will discover a channel for all Australians’.
-Linked with SBS.
+One example of what is available is First Australians.
+‘First Australians chronicles the birth of contemporary Australia as never told before, from the perspective of its first people’.

 Aboriginal Dreamtime Stories Unit of Lesson Plans - Year 3 and 4

 Australian Curriculum Lessons.
-‘Will allow students to explore and analyse traditional Aboriginal Dreamtime Stories.
+‘This series of lesson plans will allow students to explore and analyse traditional Aboriginal Dreamtime Stories.
 Upon completion of the program, students will write their own Dreamtime story’.

 - Indigenous Kids Read

 ‘A free resource for Indigenous families to help their young children [0-8 years old] with literacy and language development.
 Developed by a project team that included Indigenous and non-Indigenous early childhood educators’.
-Department of Education and Training, NT.
+Batchelor Institute of Indigenous Tertiary Education.

 - Let Us Teach You